 Here's one I did at Racer Sessions:

 Sometimes I work on classical music.
-I'm not a pro but it's an honor to be able to perform and share some of the greatest music ever written.
 Here's a video of me playing the Crumb Sonata, Mvt 3:

 Aaron Otheim and I sometimes perform as a cello/synthesizer duo.
 Here's a video of us performing some outer space soundtrack-y music, with a video synth light show by Nick Bartoletti.